mjevange/updatepsu/README.md

 # updatepsu
-Refresh Installation and/or Update to latest version of PS Unreal.
+Refresh Installation and/or Update to latest version of PlaneShift Unreal for Linux.
 Useful for when the updater cannot be used or full release update is required.

 # Features
 - Always downloads the latest version of PlaneShift Unreal for Linux